1120 SW Fifth Avenue, Portland, OR 97204

 Portland Parks & Recreation

 Real Property Services Administrator

 THINGS YOU SHOULD KNOW

 A Non-Park Use Permit (NPUP) from PP&R grants authorization to use park land for purposes not normally associated with park use.
 An NPUP will be subject to permits and authorizations that may be necessary from other City Bureaus.
 The regulatory permitting process in Portland is managed by the Bureau of Development Services (BDS).
-When PP&R accepts an NPUP application for review, it will coordinate its review with BDS by creating an "Inquiry" folder in BDS's permit management system (TRACS).
-PP&R will not grant an NPUP permit until any other permits specified by BDS have been obtained by permittee.
-PP&R will provide NPUP applicants with BDS tracking numbers for reference.
-Applicants should call BDS at 503-823-7357 to determine what other permits, if any, are required.
+Applicants should consult with BDS to see if other permits are necessary.

 NPUPs grant temporary use of park property for non-park purposes, such as construction and staging.
 If your project includes permanent installation of equipment on park property, you will also need an easement or revocable long-term permit.
 This permit application can serve for both purposes, but please be certain to make your short- and long-term needs clear in your answers.